Marker Logo

 Mt.
 Hamilton bears his name

 Location.
 37° 49.946′ N, 122° 14.25′ W. Marker is in Oakland, California, in Alameda County.
 It is in Mountain View Cemetery.
-Marker can be reached from Main Avenue near Piedmont Avenue, on the right when traveling east.
+It can be reached from Main Avenue near Piedmont Avenue, on the right when traveling east.
 The granite marker is in plot 8.
 Touch for map.
 Marker is at or near this postal address: 5000 Piedmont Avenue, Oakland CA 94611, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-In Memory of Col. John Coffee Hays (about 600 feet away, measured in a direct line); William Taylor (about 600 feet away); Samuel Merritt, M.D. (approx. 0.2 miles away); Governor Juan Bautista Alvarado (approx. 0.4 miles away); Antonio Bras Columns (approx. half a mile away); Faux Bois Benches (approx. 0.6 miles away); World War I Memorial (approx. 0.6 miles away); Piedmont Park History Trail (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: In Memory of Col. John Coffee Hays (about 600 feet away, measured in a direct line); William Taylor (about 600 feet away); Samuel Merritt, M.D. (approx. 0.2 miles away); Governor Juan Bautista Alvarado (approx. 0.4 miles away); Antonio Bras Columns (approx. half a mile away); Faux Bois Benches (approx. 0.6 miles away); World War I Memorial (approx. 0.6 miles away); Piedmont Park History Trail (approx. 0.6 miles away).
 Touch for a list and map of all markers in Oakland.

 Also see . . .
 Laurentine Hamilton.
-Wikipedia

 Paid Advertisement